adrienchaton/BERGAN/README.md

 # BERGAN: music bar generation and techno music with GANs

+(work in progress, project submitted to an open call)

+## GANs ONLY EXPERIMENT

 experiment to make techno music with GANs, default is to train on 2 sec. audio clips at 16kHz = 1 bar 4/4 at 120BPM